stable-audio-control/stable-audio-control.github.io/web/index.md

 # Music Editing

-Examples in text-to-music generation on the [Song Describer dataset](https://github.com/mulab-mir/song-describer-dataset).
-For our model, we use a text prompt from dataset and a music prompt extracted from the target audio as conditions to complete the text-to-music task.
-For the baseline [MusicGEN](https://github.com/facebookresearch/audiocraft/blob/main/docs/MUSICGEN.md), the same text prompt and its melody condition in the form of chroma are used.
+The examples of music editing task are all from the [Song Describer dataset](https://github.com/mulab-mir/song-describer-dataset)<a href="#note1" id="note1ref">[1]</a>.
+For our model, we use a text prompt and a music prompt as the conditions for music editing.
+The text prompt comes from the dataset, while the music prompt is the top-4 constant-Q transform (CQT) representation extracted from the target audio.
+The table below shows the music prompt, displaying the top-4 CQT representation of the left channel from 0 to 6 seconds.
+For the baseline model [MusicGEN](https://github.com/facebookresearch/audiocraft/blob/main/docs/MUSICGEN.md)<a href="#note2" id="note2ref">[2]</a>, the same text prompt and Chroma-based melody representation are used as conditional inputs.

 Scroll to see all the results if necessary.